tobiasjcat/WildBeyond/logs.md

 We can see that the tether is a thick vine.

-Lobana welcomes us to Terrace Town and asks us how we take our candy, hard or soft.
+Lobana Mossypants welcomes us to Terrace Town and asks us how we take our candy, hard or soft.
 I ate the candy and my head swelled to twice it's normal size.
 Lobana complains of patrols from Loomlurch.
 The patrols are of tin-men that look for children.
 Benzie's daughter Uvelda was taken.
 She also likes Zybilna.
 Zybilna would return poofed children.

 There are pixie children who can fly, live up to in the islands.
 The goblins have many relatives in Yon.
 She recommends Benzie, who's daughter was taken is good at getting things.

 The islands are about 100 feet up.
 The vine is connected to a post on the top of the island.
+The islands are an archipelago around the same height.

 We visited Benzie, who has red rimmed eyes.
 Uvelda was taken a month ago.
 The tin-men can only see 60ft.
 The last guy was a big dwarf with big grey beard, Elkhorn.
 Elkhorn was also trying to free Zybilna and the children.
 He offers pixie dust.